Sedation Dentistry Etobicoke

 What is IV sedation?

-IV sedation utilizes medications that are administered through an intravenous line.
+IV sedation, or sleep dentistry, utilizes medications that are administered through an intravenous line.
 Dr. Joo will monitor your vital signs throughout your procedure, as you will be completely asleep with this type of sedation.

 Patients who are having longer procedures, such as dental implants or wisdom teeth extractions, may choose to have IV sedation at our Toronto dental clinic.
 It also works well for a patient who might need multiple treatments done because they will be able to complete all their dental work at one time.